 2. Read this year’s internship descriptions and choose up to three positions that you’d like to apply for.

-Applicants are strongly encouraged to attend or view an info session before submitting an application.
-If you missed the info sessions, please check out this recording to learn more about this year's program.
+**Applicants are strongly encouraged to attend or view an info session before applying!

 When does the program run?